w3f/polkadot-wiki/docs/general/glossary.md

 ## Attestation

-In the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} validity system, an _attestation_ is a type of message that validators broadcast that says whether they think a parachain candidate block is valid or invalid.
+In the network's validity system, an _attestation_ is a type of message that validators broadcast that says whether they think a parachain candidate block is valid or invalid.

 ## Auction (Parachain)